 The Multiresolution modifier (often shortened to „Multires“) gives you the ability to subdivide a mesh similarly to the Subdivision Surface modifier, but also allows you to edit the new subdivision levels in Sculpt Mode.

-Multiresolution is the only modifier that cannot be repositioned in the stack after any modifier that will change geometry or other object data (i.e. all Generate, some Modify and some Simulate modifiers cannot come before the Multiresolution one).
+Multiresolution is the only modifier that cannot be repositioned in the stack after any modifier that will change geometry or other object data (i.e. all Generate, some Modify and some Simulate modifiers cannot come before the Multiresolution).

 - Levels Viewport

-Set the level of subdivisions to show in Object Mode.
+Set the level of subdivisions to show in the viewport.

-Set the level of subdivisions to use in Sculpt Mode.
+Set the level of subdivisions to use specifically in Sculpt Mode.

 Set the level of subdivisions to show when rendering.